IVF and Fertility Preservation Law Q&A Guidance

 Standard fertility preservation services are required to be covered.
 These services include the collecting, freezing, preserving, and storing of ova or sperm and other standard services that are not experimental or investigational.

 Q-8.
-If an insured has a disease that may require treatment that causes iatrogenic infertility, how soon before the treatment would an issuer be required to cover fertility preservation services?
+If an insured has a disease that may require treatment that may directly or indirectly cause iatrogenic infertility, how soon before the treatment would an issuer be required to cover fertility preservation services?

 An issuer may review fertility preservation services for medical necessity.
 As such, an issuer may consider the treatment plan being recommended as part of that review.